NathanGavenski/Labyrinth/README.md

 ```

 which creates the path `0 -> 3 -> 4 -> 7 -> 8`.
-By default there is no ice or key and door on the generated maze, but you can change it to have by adding `I` (for ice floors) or `K` and `D` (for key and door).
+By default there is no ice or key and door on the generated labyrinth, but you can change it to have by adding `I` (for ice floors) or `K` and `D` (for key and door).
-After creating the maze you should use:
+After creating the labyrinth you should use:

 ```python
 convert_from_file(structure_file: str, path: str)